 The start of the new school year and going back to school can be a difficult time for many children.
-As a child, I experienced what my parents dismissively labeled ‘schoolitis’ throughout my school career.
+I experienced what my parents dismissively labeled ‘schoolitis’ throughout my junior school career.
 This ‘affliction’ caused tummy aches, insomnia and sometimes school refusal.

 There can be a number of reasons why children get anxious about going back to school.
 For me, one of the issues is the false sense of excitement created by adults without acknowledging some of the feelings and uncertainties that many children experience.
 Telling your child that it is exciting that they are going to a “wonderful new school/class/teacher etc….” doesn’t necessarily make it exciting.
 It is tantamount to telling an adult how wonderful it will be for them to stand up in front of 500 people to give an impromptu speech.